 I get over-excited about things — music especially, but also cycling, motorcycles, e-commerce, email marketing, data analysis, social media, graphic design, business management, and personal finance.
 Thus, I can be a bit intense at times.

-My professional life found me at public relations, lifestyle marketing and brand enhancement agencies – a sum nearing eight years.
+My professional life originally found me at public relations, lifestyle marketing, and brand enhancement agencies – a sum nearing eight years.
 In 2013, I transitioned to the client side, leading all marketing efforts at an e-commerce company and growing my department from a headcount of two to half-a-dozen.

 Whatever task is at hand, I bring my passions to the table.

 Let’s take a trip back.
 In 2005 while studying for a Masters in Business Administration at Washington State University, I landed a spot on KZUU’s roster of DJs.
 I split my time 50/50 between indie pop and jazz (at the time, I had the only jazz show on the station).
 This ended in 2006 when I earned my degree, but my passion for discovering new music didn’t.

 To fill the void, that summer I started the FensePost indie music blog as a way to continue discovering new music and gain experience writing about it.
-That blog continues today with occasional posts.
+That blog continues today with occasional posts, though rare.

-I returned to the airwaves in late 2011, this time on Community Radio for the Skagit Valley.
-Tune in every Friday from 10pm to Midnight Pacific Standard Time to KSVR Mount Vernon, KSVU Hamilton and KSJU Friday Harbor (or stream online at ksvr.org) for the latest in underground and independent music.
+I returned to the airwaves in late 2011, this time on Community Radio for the Skagit Valley, where I was a Friday evening DJ at KSVR Mount Vernon, KSVU Hamilton, and KSJU Friday Harbor for just over six years.
+I stopped DJ-ing in late 2017 as other life responsibilities took over.

-When I’m not geeking out over records or marketing data, you can find me on the road riding my 2014 Trek 2.1 attempting to reach a lofty goal of 3,650 miles logged in 2017.
+When I’m not geeking out over records or marketing data, you can find me on the road riding my 2014 Trek 2.1, riding my 2019 Royal Enfield Continental GT 650, or exploring my new home in Plano, TX.